-A managing spouse may generally continue to enter into transactions and run the community business without the need for spousal consent.
-However, the managing spouse must provide advanced written notice of any transaction affecting (e.g. encumbering, selling, leasing, transferring) “all or substantially all of the personal property” in the community business.
-The managing spouse may also be required to provide advanced written notice of any discovered “income-producing opportunity” which is “outside [of] the ordinary course of business” to the non-managing spouse.
+A managing spouse may run the community business without the need for spousal consent.
+However, the managing spouse must provide advanced written notice of any transaction (e.g. encumbering, selling, leasing, transferring) affecting all “or substantially all of the personal property” in the community business.
+The managing spouse may also need to provide advanced written notice of any “income-producing opportunity” which is “outside [of] the ordinary course of business” to the non-managing spouse.

 Fiduciary Duty of Management and Control During Divorce Proceedings

-The duty of management and control is ongoing in dissolution proceedings and continues past the date of separation and until the date of the distribution of the community asset or liability in question.
+The fiduciary duties of management and control is ongoing in divorce proceedings and continues past the date of separation until the date of the distribution of the community asset in question.

-The family code specifically governs spousal management and control of community property.
-The statute generally provides for equal management and control of community property, however the statute carves out an exception for a spouse who is operating or managing a business or interest therein which is all or substantially all community personal property.
+The Family Code specifically governs spousal management and control of community property.
+The statutes generally provide for equal management and control of community property.
+However, the statute carves out an exception for a spouse who is operating or managing a business which is all or substantially all community personal property.
 If a spouse has “primary” management of the community property business:

 “the managing spouse may act alone in all transactions but shall give prior written notice to the other spouse of any sale, lease, exchange, encumbrance, or other disposition of all or substantially all of the personal property used in the operation of the business . . . whether or not title to that property is held in the name of only one spouse.”